cobi-bike/DevKit/FAQ.md

 The following url provides `0.34.0` of COBI.js: *https://cdn.cobi.bike/cobi.js/0.34.0/cobi.js*.
 This will work for any other published version.

-## Distribution / Business Model Questions
+## Distribution / Business Model FAQ

 #### How can I share my module with others?